Azure/azure-iot-device-ecosystem/iotcertification/iot_certification_linux_c/iot_certification_linux_c.md

 <a name="Step-3-2-Build"></a>
 ## 3.2 Build the samples

--   There are two different samples available, one supporting AMQP protocol and other supporting HTTP protocol.
-You can use either of these protocols to validate a sample on your device.
-Based on your choice of protocol, run the following command on device.

-    **For AMQP protocol:**

-        nano azure-iot-sdk-c/iothub_client/samples/iothub_client_sample_amqp/iothub_client_sample_amqp.c

-    **For HTTP protocol:**

-        nano azure-iot-sdk-c/iothub_client/samples/iothub_client_sample_http/iothub_client_sample_http.c

-    **For MQTT protocol:**

-        nano azure-iot-sdk-c/iothub_client/samples/iothub_client_sample_mqtt/iothub_client_sample_mqtt.c

-    **For WebSocket with AMQP protocol:**

-        nano azure-iot-sdk-c/iothub_client/samples/iothub_client_sample_amqp_websockets/iothub_client_sample_amqp_websockets.c

-    **For WebSocket with MQTT protocol:**
+There are two samples one for sending messages to IoT Hub and another for receiving messages from IoT Hub.
+Both samples supports different protocols.
+You can make modification to the samples with your choice of protocol before building the samples.
+By default the samples will build for AMQP protocol.
+Follow the below instructions to edit the samples before building:

+### 3.2.1 Send Telemetry to IoT Hub Sample:

+1. Open the telemetry sample file in a text editor

-        nano azure-iot-sdk-c/iothub_client/samples/iothub_client_sample_mqtt_websockets/iothub_client_sample_mqtt_ws.c
+		nano azure-iot-sdk-c/iothub_client/samples/iothub_ll_telemetry_sample/iothub_ll_telemetry_sample.c

--   This launches a console-based text editor.
-Scroll down to the connection information.

--   Find the following place holder for IoT connection string:
+2. Find the following place holder for IoT connection string:

         static const char* connectionString = "[device connection string]";

--   Replace the above placeholder with device connection string.
+3. Replace the above placeholder with device connection string.
 You can get this from DeviceExplorer as explained in [Step 2](#Step-2-Register), that you copied into Notepad.

+4. Find the following place holder for editing protocol:

+          // Select the Protocol to use with the connection
+		#ifdef USE_AMQP
+		    //protocol = AMQP_Protocol_over_WebSocketsTls;
+		    protocol = AMQP_Protocol;
+		#endif
+		#ifdef USE_MQTT
+		    //protocol = MQTT_Protocol;
+		    //protocol = MQTT_WebSocket_Protocol;
+		#endif
+		#ifdef USE_HTTP
+		    //protocol = HTTP_Protocol;
+		#endif

+5. Please uncomment the protocol that you would like to test with and comment other protocols.
+If testing for multiple protocols,
+     please repeat above step for each protocol.

--   Save your changes by pressing Ctrl+O and when nano prompts you to save it as the same file, just press ENTER.
+6. Save your changes by pressing Ctrl+O and when nano prompts you to save it as the same file, just press ENTER.

--   Press Ctrl+X to exit nano.
+7. Press Ctrl+X to exit nano.

+### 3.2.1 Send message from IoT Hub to Device Sample:

+1. Open the telemetry sample file in a text editor

+	 	nano azure-iot-sdk-c/iothub_client/samples/iothub_ll_c2d_sample/iothub_ll_c2d_sample.c

+2. Follow same steps 1-7 as above to edit this sample.

+### 3.2.1 Build the samples:

--   Build the SDK using following command.
+1. Build the SDK using following command.
 If you are facing any issues during build, follow troubleshooting [Step 5](#Step-5-Troubleshooting).

         sudo ./azure-iot-sdk-c/build_all/linux/build.sh | tee LogFile.txt

-    For WebSocket Protocols, use below command to build the SDK

-        sudo ./azure-iot-sdk-c/build_all/linux/build.sh --use-websockets

     ***Note:*** *LogFile.txt in above command should be replaced with a file name where build output will be written.*